JHodgkins/MSP3-Movie2Archive/README.md

 ## Goals and Target audience
 ### Project goals
-- The project will provide a platform where anyone interested in cataloguing and archiving their personal film media collection can done so with minimal effort.
+- The project will provide a platform where anyone interested in cataloguing and archiving their personal film media collection can be done so with minimal effort.
 - The application will enable users to learn new details about their media collection through the application.
 - The project will help users organise their collection and decide what to keep or donate back to the community.
-- The users collection will be viewable and editable able using any browser.
+- The users collection will be viewable and editable using any device with a browser.

 ### User Goals
 - Find information about what Movie2Archive is all about.